Chianti, Italians, and the Art of Breaking Rules

 What We Ate

 Just going to slip this in here: some friends are good friends, and those are the friends you give a key to your house.
-Others—the great friends—show up to your house and leave a loaf of bread on your counter.
+Others—the great friends—show up to your house with that key and leave a loaf of bread on your counter.
 Andrew Hopper is the latter.
 You’ll see bread speckled throughout the pictures here, he “just happened to be making” some naturally-leavened sprouted Khorasan sourdough with carrot.
 When I told him I’d use it for a Chianti tasting in the office, he threw in some home-made whipped cultured butter with sea salt, because Andrew is incredible.

 What We Drank